EmmaEwert/KITTY/docs/manual/prefabs.rst

 Prefab instantiation
 ====================

-By setting the Type property of a tile or object in Tiled, KITTY will instantiate the first prefab with a matching name from anywhere in the Assets folder.
+By setting the Type property of a tile or object in Tiled, KITTY will instantiate the most relevant prefab with a matching name from anywhere in the Assets folder.

+Relevance is determined by how much of the prefab path matches the tilemap path.

 Tile prefabs